JWST's PEARLS: TN J1338-1942 -- I. Extreme jet triggered star-formation in a $z=4.11$ luminous radio galaxy: Resolved physical properties of TNJ1338

 \section{Resolved physical properties of TNJ1338}

-In total, our resolved SED modelling incorporates 5 different sets of assumptions (four stellar population fits and one radiative shock).
+In total, our resolved SED modelling incorporates 5 different sets of assumptions (two sets of star-formation histories each with two types of dust attenuation, plus one set of radiative shock models).
 To summarise the results of the SED fitting analysis, Fig.~\ref{fig:sed_bestmodel} illustrates the best-fitting model type for each region within TNJ1338.
 Colour shading shows which SFH assumption or shock model produces the best-fit for that region when assuming an SMC dust law, based on the $\chi^{2}$ of the maximum a posteriori (MAP) value from \texttt{Prospector} or the minimum-$\chi^{2}$ for the radiative shock models.
 Since the number of free parameters varies significantly between the assumed models, we also calculate the corresponding Bayesian Information Criterion (BIC) value for each model fit.
 Different colours around the edges of regions illustrate where the best model either changes for a Calzetti dust law \emph{or} there is no significant evidence for the best model over the second best, i.e. where the difference in BIC between the two models is $\Delta\text{BIC} < 4$, with the edge colour corresponding to the alternative possible model.

 Supporting the qualitative picture presented in Section~\ref{sec:visual_results}, Fig.~\ref{fig:sed_bestmodel} demonstrates that there are distinct regions within TNJ1338.
 The source regions closest to the host galaxy in the southern half of TNJ1338 show evidence for a more extended and complex SFH, marginally favouring the non-parametric SFH assumption.
 The SEDs of the region closest to the jet are instead more consistent with the radiative shock models or an extremely recent burst of SF activity.
 We note however that only one region (in which the peak of the 8.46 GHz radio continuum emission is located) strongly favours the radiative shock model regardless of the SFH or dust models assumed for the stellar population model (see Section~\ref{sec:host_properties} below).
+Regardless of the source of ionising photons, the SEDs in this region are clearly dominated by strong nebular emission lines.

 Fig.~\ref{fig:resolved_properties} presents two sets of resolved maps of key physical properties inferred from the stellar population modelling.
 The maps further highlight the distinction between the northern and southern halves of TNJ1338, with the stellar mass surface density, $\Sigma_{\textup{M}_{\star}}$, for the southern half of TNJ1338 substantially greater (by up to two dex) than the jet region, with a clear concentration around the galaxy core.
 A similar picture is seen in the inferred mass-weighted ages, $t_\textup{mass}$, where there is a clear dichotomy across the galaxy.
 Crucially, we observe the same spatial variation across the galaxy regardless of the assumed SFH or dust models.
 However, the exact normalisation of some properties (e.g. $\Sigma_{\textup{SFR}}$ or $t_\textup{mass}$) do systematically vary with the assumed dust attenuation law.
 In the following subsections, we explore the details of Fig.~\ref{fig:sed_bestmodel} and \ref{fig:resolved_properties} and the corresponding properties of the jet-aligned emission and host galaxy in greater detail.